erikerlandson/coulomb/README.md

 The `coulomb` provides the following features:

-Allow a programmer to assocate unit analysis with values, in the form of static types
+Allow a programmer to associate unit analysis with values, in the form of static types
 ```scala
 val length = 10.withUnit[Meter]
 val duration = Second(30.0)